ort01/pinia-vue/README.md

 Pinia Tasks is a task-manager application that allows user to create, favorite and delete tasks.

+The goal of this project is to get hands-on practice with below listed technologies.

 # Tech Stack
 - Vue.js with Composition API and `setup` scripts
     - Pinia (State Management)